 Background and activities

-Annemie Wyckmans, PhD, is Vice Dean of Research at NTNU Norwegian University of Science and Technology, Faculty of Architecture and Fine Art.
+Annemie Wyckmans is professor and leads NTNU Smart Sustainable Cities at NTNU Norwegian University of Science and Technology, Faculty of Architecture and Design.

 She has an MSc in Architectural Engineering from the Catholic University of Leuven, Belgium, a PhD in Building Technology and a postdoctoral degree on education for environment-friendly architecture from NTNU.